 - Secondary symptoms resulting from tumor bleeding and associated anemia.

-A Brief History of GIST Cancer:
+A brief history of GIST

-Although the term “GIST” was first used in 1983 (by Mazur and Clark), the 1998 discovery by Hirota that GIST tumors can contain mutations in the KIT gene marked the beginning of a new understanding and reclassification of sarcomas of the Gastrointestinal (GI) tract.
-Prior to the year 2000, GISTs were previously misclassified as one of many types of soft tissue sarcoma (STS) including tumors of smooth-muscle origin (most commonly leiomyosarcoma, and also leiomyoma or leiomyoblastoma) and those of neural-crest origin (eg, schwannoma, or nerve sheath tumor).
+Although the term “GIST” was first used in 1983 (by Mazur and Clark), the 1998 discovery by Hirota and colleagues that GIST tumor cells often have mutations in the KIT gene marked the beginning of a new understanding and reclassification of sarcomas of the gastrointestinal (GI) tract.
+Prior to the year 2000, GISTs were previously misclassified as other types of soft tissue sarcoma (STS), including tumors of smooth-muscle origin (most commonly leiomyosarcoma, and also leiomyoma or leiomyoblastoma) and those of neural-crest origin (e.g., schwannoma, or nerve sheath tumor).

-KIT-positive?
-Desmin-negative?
-What does that mean?
+What does KIT-positive and desmin-negative mean?